-Net cash provided by operating activities was \$593.5 million for the year ended December 26, 2020, compared to \$820.5 million for the prior year.
-The net change of \$227.0 million was primarily attributable to lower net income and lower distributions from equity affiliates, both resulting from the sale of our equity investment in Hu-Friedy in the fourth quarter of 2019, and increased working capital requirements, specifically an increase in inventories due to stocking of PPE and COVID-19 related products, and an increase in accounts receivable due to higher sales volume.
-These working capital increases were partially offset by greater growth in accounts payable and accrued expenses.
+Net cash from continuing operations provided by operating activities was \$709.6 million for the year ended December 25, 2021, compared to net cash from continuing operations provided by operating activities of \$593.5 million for the prior year.
+The net change of \$116.1 million was primarily attributable to higher net income, partially offset by increased working capital requirements, specifically an increase in inventories due to ongoing stocking of PPE and COVID-19 related products, and reduced accounts payable and accrued expenses.
+These working capital increases were partially offset by lower growth in accounts receivable as days sales outstanding were lower than in the prior year.

-Net cash used in investing activities was \$115.0 million for the year ended December 26, 2020, compared to \$422.3 million for the prior year.
-The net change of \$307.3 million was primarily due to decreased payments for equity investments and business acquisitions, partially offset by decreased proceeds from sales of equity investments.
+Net cash from continuing operations used in investing activities was \$677.2 million for the year ended December 25, 2021, compared to \$115.0 million for the prior year.
+The net change of \$562.2 million was primarily attributable to increased payments for equity investments and business acquisitions.

-Net cash used in financing activities was \$181.8 million for the year ended December 26, 2020, compared to \$363.4 million for the prior year.
-The net change of \$181.6 million was primarily due to increased net proceeds from bank borrowings and lower repurchases of our common stock, partially offset by proceeds received during the prior year related to the Animal Health Spin-off.
+Net cash from continuing operations used in financing activities was \$333.0 million for the year ended December 25, 2021, compared to net cash used in financing activities of \$181.8 million for the prior year.
+The net change of \$151.2 million was primarily due to increased repurchases of common stock partially offset by decreased net proceeds from bank borrowings.